Meet the 2020-2021 Series Artists

 Winter & Spring 2021

 A singer-songwriter, pianist, and composer, Gabriel Kahane is a distinct and penetrating voice in an array of cultural spaces.
-He will visit Georgia Tech in the fall and the spring to lead workshops and conversations around questions relating to technology and the rights we give up, explicitly or not, for convenience.
-His time on campus will inform his work and a performance at the Ferst Center for the Arts in a future series.
+He connected with Georgia Tech in the fall and the spring to lead workshops and conversations around questions relating to technology and the rights we give up, explicitly or not, for convenience.
+His time with students, faculty, and staff will inform his work and a performance at the Ferst Center for the Arts in a future series.

 Residency: The Right to be Forgotten